aleshaleksey/fansys23/08-spell-list.md

 **Description**: This spell has one of the following effects:

 - Cleanse the area of the effect of one curse.
-If the curse is a higher level than your casting, it get to make an INT save, with a bonus equal to the difference in spell level.
+If the curse is a higher level than your casting, it makes an INT save, with a bonus equal to the difference in spell level.
 - Remove the after-effects of legendary magic.
-The magic gets to roll an INT save against the cleansing with a bonus equal to the difference in the spell level.
+The magic rolls an INT save against the cleansing with a bonus equal to the difference in the spell level.
 - Cure one disease or poison affecting the land.
 - Double the productivity of the land for the next harvest.
 Doubling zero is still zero.

 **Upcast**: For every extra MP die above 4 either:

-- Increase the radius by 5ft.
+- Increase the radius by 10ft.
 - Increase the level of the spell by 1 for the sake of determining its level for breaking curses and aftereffects.

 **Global**: The same, but with a 600ft radius.
 For every 2MP dice above 8 increase the radius by 600ft.
 Alternatively the level increases by 1 for the sake of breaking curses or aftereffects.